POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/synthetic_population.rst

 These chunks are cut based on a given chunksize, which is set to 1000000 by default, and are cut on system.
 This means that always a complete history of a system is passed to the function by :func:`Population.create_transient_population`.

-:code:`selection_function` is a function you can adapt to your own needs, and examples of building one are given in the :ref:`tutorial-examples.population-synthesis.bbh-analysis` or :ref:`tutorial-examples.population-synthesis.lgrb_pop_syn`.
+:code:`selection_function` is a function you can adapt to your own needs, and examples of building one are given in the `BBH <../../tutorials-examples/population-synthesis/bbh_analysis.html>`_ or `LGRB tutorial <../../tutorials-examples/population-synthesis/lgrb_pop_syn.html>`_.

 .. note::